javatechy/docker-tools/docker/docker_file_instructions.md

 EXPOSE 80
 ```

-  FROM command sets the base image for the rest of the instructions.
+ *  ** FROM ** : command sets the base image for the rest of the instructions.
-  MAINTAINER :  author of the generated image
+ *  ** MAINTAINER ** :  author of the generated image
-  CMD ":if you want to execute a custom command after instruction.
+ *  **  CMD ** :if you want to execute a custom command after instruction.
-  EXPOSE:  EXPOSE command here to inform what port the container will be listening on.
+ *  **  EXPOSE ** :  EXPOSE command here to inform what port the container will be listening on.

  Remember in our earlier chapters, we saw that if we use the -P command, then the EXPOSE port will be used by default.

-  Build Image:
+### Build Image:

   ```
   docker build -t myimage:/version/ .